Claim: The Talking Angela app unsafely prompts children to provide personal information about themselves.

 The description clearly informs the user that one of the core functionalities of the app is chat, which requires two-way communication, where Angela (a chat bot, not a real person) answers with text and voice in English and talks to the user about a variety of subjects.

-The data collected by the app from the user is not shared with anyone and is actually sent to Out Fit7 only in the form of an anonymized data log (no names, no numbers, no personal data).
-This fact is clearly disclosed within the description of the app.
+The data collected by the app from the user is not shared with anyone and is actually sent to

 The screenshots within the description clearly show that the app enables the user to take a picture of himself/herself and share those pictures to social media services like Facebook or Twitter.
 This is only done if the user wants to do it and the photos are not sent anywhere else.